api3dao/old-api3-docs/docs/airnode/next/grp-developers/call-an-airnode.md

 Once the request has been made to `airnode.makeFullRequest` the AirnodeRrp.sol contract will return a `requestId` confirming the request has been accepted and is in process of being executed.
-Your requester would most likely wish to track all requestIds.
-Note the line `incomingFulfillments[requestId] = true;` in the code below that stores the requestIds in a mapping.
+Your requester would most likely wish to track all `requestId`s.
+Note the line `incomingFulfillments[requestId] = true;` in the code below that stores the `requestId`s in a mapping.
 This will be useful when the Airnode responds to the requester later at the function (`airnodeCallback`) with the `requestId` and the `data` requested.

 ```solidity